silver2row/bbg/README.md

     pip3 install smbus2

-@ Change your ideas accordingly.
+Change your ideas accordingly.
 You can see the changes in the source of the MotorBridge.py file.
+And...
+Change line 302 to:
+    filepath = "/dev/i2c-2".format(bus)

 ...